 In June 2017, Nafeez Ahmed published an article 3 ways Clean Energy will make Big Oil extinct in 12 to 32 Years — without subsidies which illicited debate in the sustainability community.
 In response, Nafeez suggested a symposium titled Pathways to the Post-Carbon economy.
-So far there are three articles, mine, Mark Diesendorf and Saral Sarkar, Josh Floyd, Ugo Bardi, with more to follow.
+There are seven articles: mine, Mark Diesendorf, Saral Sarkar, Josh Floyd, Ugo Bardi, Felix FitzRoy and David Schwartzman.

 Nafeez has written and spoken widely on the connection between energy and the economy.
 His book Failing States, Collapsing Systems, BioPhysical Triggers of Political Violence takes the energy-economy nexus one step further in exploring role of energy and resources in failing states.
 A podcast with Chris Martenson is here.